YashKVR/YashKVR/README.md

 Hi 👋 My name is Yash
 =====================

-Blockchain Dev & Content Creator
+Full Stack Blockchain Dev & Content Creator
 --------------------------------

 I've been in the Web3 space since 2017, and have witnessed all the highs and lows.
 A strong believer in Web3 as the technology of the future.